 Taking on your first projects as a new manager can feel like a rollercoaster of fear and excitement so it is important to learn how to enjoy the ride whilst retaining your focus (and composure!).
 Having others depend on you for their sense of direction whilst navigating endless distractions requires a multi-skilled approach and it is inevitable that mistakes will be made.

-One of the biggest is allowing a project to mushroom out of control so it’s important to take it a step at a time and focus on what is in front of you.
+One of the biggest mistakes is allowing a project to mushroom out of control so it’s important to take it a step at a time and focus on what is in front of you.
 A journey needs to be completed in stages and those stages broken down into commensurate parts that can then be tackled effectively by your team.
 Perhaps the most important factor is that of time.
 Commit to a too-tight deadline and you basically commit yourself to failure before you’ve even had chance to get your project off the ground.
 There will always be setbacks or obstacles thrown in your path so it’s imperative to allow you and your team wriggle room.

 Mistakes new project managers often make

 It is easy to see why many want to work in project management.
 A career where no two days are the same provides endless variety and a continual learning environment for those that possess the thirst for knowledge.
+However, it is widely understood that there are issues with the skills gap which can make it difficult to find team members.

 Those wishing to train or begin work as a project manager need to grasp the fact that communication always holds the key to success.
 Written documents and meetings are just as important as informal chats and all methods of communication need to be utilised effectively to keep the whole team on track.
 Missing data, failure to use online tools and not delegating tasks accordingly are some of the most basic errors made as well as a lack of attention to proper risk assessment and management.